OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/file-passing.rst

 So lets make some components that pass FileRefs between them.
-We'll just use ascii files here to keep things as simple as possible, but FileRefs can be binary if you set their *binary* attribute to True.
+We'll just use ascii files here to keep things as simple as possible, but FileRefs can be binary if you set *binary=True* in the metadata when you add them to a component.

 First, we'll make a simple component that takes a single parameter, does a simple calculation, then writes the result to a file.